kaminduN/peach/doc/source/tutorial/custom-activation.rst

         '''
         def __init__(self):
             '''
             We won't pass any parameter to the initializer of the class, since we don't want further customization.
             '''
             peach.Activation.__init__(self)

         def __call__(self, x):
             '''
             The __call__ interface should receive a (vector of) scalar and return a scalar.
 Remember that activation functions should be able to deal with vectors, if needed, so using the ``numpy`` functions will really help!
-            Please consult the numpy documentation to understand what ``select`` does.
+Please consult the ``numpy`` documentation to understand what ``select`` does.
             '''
-            return peach.select([ x < -1., x < 1. ], [ -1., x ], 1.)
+            return numpy.select([ x < -1., x < 1. ], [ -1., x ], 1.)

         def derivative(self, x, dx=1.e-5):
             '''
             The derivative of your function must be implemented in this method, because a lot of the convergence methods use it.
 The method should receive a (vector of) scalar and return a scalar.
 The second parameter will be the precision of the derivative, and it is seldom used.
 It is a good measure to put it as a named parameter, just to make it sure.
             '''
-            return select([ x < -1., x < 1. ], [ 0., 1. ], 0.)
+            return numpy.select([ x < -1., x < 1. ], [ 0., 1. ], 0.)

 The functions thus generated can be used in any place where an activation function or an activation class would be used, for example, in the creation of a